Home

 The strategy of the Fund is to invest in a globally diversified portfolio of best-in-class, next generation real estate and infrastructure companies that are listed in developed markets.
 These companies are likely to benefit from the digitalisation of economies, changing the way we work, live and play.

-The Fund currently invests in 32 listed infrastructure companies operating at the intersection of real estate and technology.
-These companies own physical infrastructure assets that are vital to the functioning of the digital economy and are active in four specialist sub-sectors: logistics warehouses supporting e-commerce (49.1 % portfolio weight), data centres (26.1% portfolio weight), mobile communication towers (19.9% portfolio weight), and networks (4.4% portfolio weight).
+The Fund currently invests in 32 listed companies operating at the intersection of real estate and technology.
+These companies own physical assets that are vital to the functioning of the digital economy and are active across four specialist sub-sectors: e-commerce logistics (52.0% portfolio weight), data centres (23.6%), mobile communication towers (20.7%), and networks (3.0%).

 *MSCI World IMI Core Real Estate IMI GBP